How is your credit score calculated? More importantly, how do you make sure that it's in the best shape possible?

-Understanding how your credit score in Singapore is being evaluated is key to being financially healthy.
-There will come a point in time in most Singaporeans’ lives when taking a major bank loan is necessary.
-The most common example is a home mortgage, car loan, business or education loan.
+Knowing your credit score is key to being financially healthy.
+There will come a point in time in most Singaporeans' lives when taking a bank loan is necessary.
+The most common example is a home loan, car loan, business or education loan.
 A credit risk grade of AA makes it easy to qualify for such loans.
-When a large amount of cash is needed during an emergency, personal instalment loans can also go a long way.
+When a large amount of cash is needed during an emergency, personal loans can also go a long way.

 Those who cannot maintain a good credit score often find themselves deprived of these essential financial products.
 Here's how to improve your credit risk score and get it to AA rating, the highest possible credit grade.